In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Q3.
 What is the central message of this stanza?

 Q4.
-What do waves symbolize?
+What do the waves seem to tell the poet?

-👉 The mood is joyful and peaceful.
+👉 The mood is peaceful, joyful, and uplifting.

 Stanza 5